If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Happy Early Birthday Bugs!
 Now it looks empty.

-Although the prototype normally bypasses the title screen, it is present in the ROM and can be seen by changing ROM address 0x1E752 to $40 and holding A as you power on/reset the game.
+Although the prototype normally bypasses the title screen, it is in fact present in the ROM, and can be seen by changing ROM address 0x1E752 to $40 and holding A as you power on/reset the game.
+But you can't start the game.

-At this point, the chains are larger, the letters of the title have some shading that was removed in the final, and there are little squares around the border.
-A slightly altered version of the prototype chain grapics exist unused in the final game.
+In the prototype version, the chains are larger, the letters of the title have some shading that was removed in the final, and there are little squares around the border.

 Mole Game